-For details of governors appointments and resignations see page 1.
+For details of governors' appointments and resignations see page 1.

-Governor's training and development is a standing item on every full board agenda.
+Governors' training and development is a standing item on every full board agenda.
 New governors complete a skills audit at induction; this is used to identify initial training and development needs.
-Training needs, responsibilities and interest are reviewed on a continuous basis, either as a group or one-to-one with the Chair.
+Training needs, responsibilities and interests are reviewed on an ongoing basis, either as a group or one-to-one with the Chair.